HOUSE IN PALAU

 About Us

 For several years we lived on various islands teaching high school and working for non-profit organizations.
 In 2003 we moved to Anchorage, Alaska where Sarah worked as a public defender and I started the local chapter of Common Cause, a nonpartisan good government group.
 After a stint with a marine conservation organization in Baja, Mexico we decided to return to Angaur where, in the fall of 2004, we built the house with the help of a dozen friends.
-(I wrote a small pieace about building it that appeared on the cover of the October issue of National Geographic Adventure.)
-In the spring of 2004 we got married in Todos Santos, a small town in Baja California.
+(I wrote a small peace about building it that appeared on the cover of the October issue of National Geographic Adventure.)
+In the spring of 2004 we got married in Todos Santos, a small town in southern Baja California.
+We now live in Spain.

-If you are still interested despite all of the above, please email a cover letter and resume to sheshunoff@yahoo.com (please put “Angaur - 2009” in the subject line.)
-We don't mean to be dramatic about the distance, remoteness, lack of health care and such but it would be unfortunate for someone to end up all the way out there and decide after a few weeks that they'd rather be somewhere closer to home.
+If you are still interested despite all of the above, please email a cover letter and resume to sheshunoff@yahoo.com (please put “Angaur” in the subject line.)
+We don't mean to be dramatic about the distance, remoteness, lack of health care and such but it would be unfortunate for someone to end up all the way out there and decide after a few weeks that they'd rather be somewhere with air conditioning and closer to home.

 We'll contact the most qualified candidates to arrange a phone interview.
 Thank you for still reading if you've made it this far.